BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Each year we produce Annual Performance Spotlights which summarise how we have performed in achieving our Connect Outcomes.
 To complement these we have created a suite of individual Public Performance Reports which focus on key areas of council business.
 This report outlines the performance of our roads and lighting services and how this links to our communities and environment outcome.

-A high quality and well maintained road network matters to everyone in South Lanarkshire.
+A high-quality and well-maintained road network matters to everyone in South Lanarkshire.
 Businesses use it to deliver goods and services; workers use it to get to and from their place of work; families use it during their everyday lives; and some use it to access leisure opportunities.
 The road network is therefore critical to our economic success and to the wellbeing of our communities.
 Good public transport helps reduce the number of cars on the roads and allows everyone, whether they own a car or not, to access the services and opportunities they need.
 In response to the feedback received from residents through numerous surveys, and in recognition of the condition of the road network, the council has placed a high priority on improving roads and footways.
-You can access the council’s Local Transport Strategy which sets out the council’s policies and actions in relation to roads and transportation in South Lanarkshire over the period, 2013–2023.
-The next strategy is scheduled for publication in late 2025.
+You can access the council’s Local Transport Strategy 2013-2023, which sets out the council’s policies and actions in relation to roads and transportation in South Lanarkshire over the period 2013 – 2023.
+The next Strategy is scheduled for publication in spring 2026.
+Further information can be found at Local Transport Strategy 2024-2034.

-Fleet Services manage and maintain the council's fleet of over 1,400 vehicles.
-The vehicle fleet includes those used for refuse collection, roads maintenance, street sweeping, and passenger transport.
-The service ensures vehicle safety and roadworthiness and limiting vehicle exhaust emissions by operating a robust maintenance regime.
+Fleet Services manages and maintains the council's fleet of over 1,400 vehicles.
+The vehicle fleet includes those used for refuse collection, road maintenance, street sweeping, and passenger transport.
+The Service ensures vehicle safety and roadworthiness, and limits vehicle exhaust emissions by operating a robust maintenance regime.
 In doing so, operational downtime is limited.

-For further information on the services available relating to the road network, follow the link to our webpage Transport and streets.
+For further information on the services available relating to the road network, go to Transport and streets.

 What this means

-This indicator shows the percentage of the road network that should be considered for maintenance treatment, based on information from the Society of Chief Officers of Transportation in Scotland (SCOTS) Scottish Road Maintenance Condition Survey.
-Roads within South Lanarkshire Council are surveyed by a machine, which collects various characteristics of the road condition.
+This indicator shows the percentage of the road network that should be considered for maintenance treatment, based on information from the Scottish Collaboration of Transportation Specialists (SCOTS) Scottish Road Maintenance Condition Survey.
+Roads within South Lanarkshire Council are surveyed by a machine which collects various characteristics of the road condition.
 ‘Considered for maintenance treatment’ means that there is likely to be some defect in the condition of the road.

 Why this matters